Our Mission

 The goal of Project ASCO (Assessing Seaweed via Community Observations) is to get interested participants out into the intertidal zone to help answer the question,” How much rockweed is there?”
 Coastal property owners, land trusts and their members, and others with access to the shoreline are invited to attend a field training session to learn how to collect rockweed data that will be analyzed and shared by scientists at Schoodic Institute to inform resource management.

-The dates and locations of training sessions in 2023 are:
+The dates and locations of training sessions in 2024 to be announced

 The in-person training sessions will be spent outdoors in the intertidal zone.
 No prior knowledge is required; participants will be provided with the supplies and training needed to safely and effectively collect rockweed data.
 “We are looking forward to working with other people who love the coast and the intertidal to collect high quality and essential data,” said Hannah Webber, Marine Ecology Director at Schoodic Institute.
 Along with rockweed, this project allows for learning more about other seaweeds, periwinkles, mussels, crabs, birds, and the occasional seal or whale.